Hongcun Village, China

 Pictured above, the main “Hall” of the Chengzhi House is tall, spacious and bright, with plaques, scrolls, scroll couplets and screen calligraphy or paintings covering the walls.
 The elders live in the back hall.
 In the middle of the long narrow table are placed porcelain images of happiness, wealth and longevity.

-Nearby, my trekking group joined me on a exploration trip to one of top four Sacred Mountains for Taoism.
+Imaged above and nearby, my trekking group joined me on a exploration trip to one of top four Sacred Mountains for Taoism, “Quyun Shan”.
 Initiated by Zhang Daoling in the East Han Dynasty, Taoism is the local religion of China that distinguishes from the Buddhism introduced from foreign countries.
 Imaged above, it is located 15 kilometers to the west of Xuining County in Anhui Province.
 It is world-famous for its long established Taoism culture, magical and unique “Danxia” landscape, beautiful petroglyphs, poetic and picturesque rurality of mountains and rivers.

 The Qiyan Shan scenic park covers 110 square kilometers and the natural protection zone 150 square kilometers.
 With an elevation of 585m(max), this mountainous area has been designated as national forest park.